 This is the magic question and the question that leads to Buffett’s famous quote.

-If the market is going through panic, a stock with great company fundamentals (financials), low competition, and a solid competitive advantage could see its stock price fall dramatically.
+If the market is going through panic, a stock with great company fundamentals (financials), low competition, and a substantial competitive advantage could see its stock price fall dramatically.
 This would be a great time to buy, as you will see a higher Margin of Safety.

 I try to invest in businesses that are so wonderful that an idiot can run them.
 Because sooner or later, one will.
 Warren Buffett

-19. Be a Long-Term Investor
+Rule 19.
+Be a long-term investor.

 Our favorite holding period is forever.
 Warren Buffett